KyungrokP/KyungrokP/README.md

 ### Hi, Welcome to my repo!
 I am Kyungrok Park.
-I am in my third year studying economics and statistics at University of Toronto
+I am currently working on KV cache compression for LLM model, and trying to explore and adapt different mathematical and statistical methods.

 <!--